tmcphillips/alaska-salmon-harvest-repro/README.md

 The tutorials below demonstrate how to use the tools and data in this repo to reproduce the original analysis.

-### Tutorial 1 - Rerunning the analysis noninteractiely at the command line
+### Tutorial 1 - Rerun the analysis at the command line

 1. Ensure that Git, Docker, and GNU Make are installed on your MacOS, Linux or Windows computer: